 The Audit Committee operates as a preparatory committee for the Board of Directors with respect to accounting and auditing matters, including related risk matters.
-The committee reviews and submits recommendations to the Board of Directors on financial reports and the assessment of the related risks, accounting principles and procedures, internal controls, and reports from both internal and external auditors.
+The committee reviews and submits recommendations to the Board of

+Directors regarding financial reports and the assessment of the related risks, accounting principles and procedures, internal controls, and reports from both internal and external auditors.
 The Audit Committee convenes at least four times a year.

-The Audit Committee currently consists of Raija-Leena Hankonen (Chairman), Bente Avnung Landsnes and Jan Thorsgaard Nielsen.
-The Audit Committee held nine meetings in 2020.
+The Audit Committee currently consists of Raija-Leena Hankonen-Nybom (Chairman), Bente Avnung Landsnes and Jan Thorsgaard Nielsen.
+The Audit Committee held five meetings in 2021.